ehynds/grunt-image-embed/README.md

+# Grunt Image Embed

 This task converts all data found within a stylesheet (those within a `url( ... )` declaration) into base64-encoded data URI strings.
 This includes images and fonts.

+Created by Eric Hynds [@erichynds](http://twitter.com/erichynds) with major contributions from [dancingplatypus](https://github.com/dancingplatypus).

 ## Features

 * Supports both local & remote images.
 * Ability to specify a size limit.
-Default is 32kb, or IE8's limit.
+Default is 32kb which is IE8's limit.
 * Existing data URIs will be ignored.
 * Skip specific images by specifying a directive comment.
 * Ability to purge images that have been encoded